 If you have of post war era 6 volt tube radio that you want to use, there is a 12 volt to 6 volt reducer that you can use.
-More info on radio reducer here
+More info on radio reducer here These reducers work well provided your radio works already on 6 volts.

-These reducers work well provided your radio works already on 6 volts.
+6 volt horns will work on 12 volts because the winding in these old horns are heavy gage wire and seem to hold up with the short duty cycle horns are used but you can also install a reducer for the horns is you like.

-6 volt horns will work on 12 volts because the winding in these old horns are heavy gage wire and seem to hold up with the short duty cycle horns are used.
 You will need to change the horn relay with a 12 volt relay.
 Check out horn relay here